How Much Does Garage Door Spring Replacement Cost?

 Double Garage Door

 The labor rates for a double garage door repair are the same as for a single, but the materials will cost more.
 Double garage door springs are larger than single door springs.
-For example, if an extension spring costs between $15 and $45, expect to pay $15 to $30 more per spring.
+For example, if an extension spring costs between $15 and $45, homeowners can expect to pay $15 to $30 more per spring.
 The cables are also thicker to accommodate the extra weight, so replacing springs and cables together will cost more.

 Roll-Up Garage Door